New & Used Mitsubishi i-MiEV: In Depth

 GET A FREE PRICE QUOTE

 The Mitsubishi i-MiEV is an subcompact hatchback that's all electric.
-It can travel up to 62 miles on only a single charge, its price tag is under than $30,000, and it's even smaller than a MINI Cooper.
+It can travel up to 62 miles on a single charge, its price tag is less than $30,000, and it's even smaller than a MINI Cooper.

 For a more detailed look at the i (or i-MiEV), see the full review of the 2013 Mitsubishi i.